 While there is no obligation to apply, many investors will only consider EIS investments with advance assurance status since this provides some level of confidence that their investment will qualify for beneficial tax treatment.

 Please note that the information below is for general informational purposes only.
-For further clarification, please seek professional tax advice before making financial decisions.
+For further clarification on EIS advanced assurance, please seek professional tax advice before making financial decisions.

 EIS Qualification Criteria